Delivering prevention in an ageing world

 About the programme

-Following our year-long Prevention in an ageing world programme that sparked conversations from Abu Dhabi to Taipei, Austin, Geneva, Sydney, London all the way to the G20 Health Ministers, the message is clear.
+Following our two year-long Delivering prevention in an ageing world programme that sparked conversations from Abu Dhabi to Taipei, Austin, Geneva, Sydney, London all the way to the G20 Health Ministers, the message is clear.
 It’s never too late to prevent.
 And the health and economic costs of failing to invest in preventative interventions across the life course are simply too high to ignore.

 - Democratising access to prevention – to reduce health inequalities